 You need to gather as much information as possible about your audience.
-For example – their name, company name, designation, role, company size, ongoing projects, type of business etc. Collect all of this information in a spreadsheet and add dynamic fields to your email template for personalization.
+For example – their name, company name, designation, role, company size, ongoing projects, type of business etc. Collect all of this information in a spreadsheet and add dynamic fields to your cold email template for personalization.

 You don’t want to same the same amount of time with every lead that comes your way.
 That’s highly inefficient and will reduce the overall sales you can achieve.

 Instead use email automation to qualify new leads.
 Whenever a new lead comes your way, they should get one or more automated emails.